 But there’s another silver lining to the HPV vaccine that often hides in the shadows: HPV vaccines can potentially eradicate oropharyngeal cancer, too.
-You might be surprised to learn that oropharyngeal cancer currently surpasses cervical cancer in incidence rates, and is now the most commonly diagnosed HPV-related cancer in the U.S., according to Bruce Haughey, MD, a board certified otolaryngologist and fellowship-trained head, neck and skull base cancer surgeon at Florida Hospital Celebration Health.
+You might be surprised to learn that oropharyngeal cancer currently surpasses cervical cancer in incidence rates, and is now the most commonly diagnosed HPV-related cancer in the U.S., according to Bruce Haughey, MD, a board certified otolaryngologist and fellowship-trained head, neck and skull base cancer surgeon at AdventHealth Celebration.
 Oropharyngeal cancer affects significantly more men than women, at a five to one ratio.
 This means that the HPV vaccine can save a significant number of both women and men’s lives.

 Dr. Haughey shares his comments about the impact of this study and the very recent change in the U.S. to recommend more widespread adoption of the HPV vaccine for adults.

 “HPV infections, as opposed to the cancers they can cause, are very common.
 Worldwide, there are 80 to 100 million people who have HPV, especially among younger populations,” says Dr. Haughey.
 He further explains that while exposure to HPV is normally cleared by the body’s immune system, there are many whose immune systems do not overcome it, leading to longer term HPV infection.

 Although most HPV infections show no symptoms, persistent genital HPV infection is known to cause 99 percent of cervical cancers in women.
 HPV can also cause other types of anogenital cancer, head and neck cancers, and genital warts in both men and women.